 FITD was first studied by Stanford psychologists Jonathan Freedman and Scott Fraser in 1966.
 Freedman and Fraser wanted to test Franklin’s idea: that someone will agree to a larger request after they have first agreed to a smaller request.

-The researchers called on houses in California.
-For some houses, they asked if the people would mind a large, obtrusive road sign being planted in their front yard.
+The researchers called households in California.
+For some households, they asked if the people would mind a large, obtrusive road sign being planted in their front yard.
 Unsurprisingly, this was not a popular idea.

-For other houses, however, they first asked whether the house would be willing to display a much smaller, unobtrusive sign.
+For other households, however, they first asked whether the house would be willing to display a much smaller, unobtrusive sign.
 This sign was quite unobjectionable, so many people said yes.

 8. Door-in-the-face technique